-Assuming an involuntary or constructive termination without cause of Mr. Telkamp's employment occurred outside of an Effective Change in Control Period on December 31, 2011, the maximum amount of severance we would have been potentially required to pay Mr. Telkamp pursuant to the Telkamp Offer Letter was \$293,550.
-Assuming Mr. Telkamp terminated his employment with us for good reason, or we terminated Mr. Telkamp's employment without cause, in either case within the Effective Change in Control Period, on December 31, 2011, we would have been potentially required to pay Mr. Telkamp severance payments totaling \$494,400 and an estimated amount of up to \$28,559 for COBRA health insurance premiums.
-The value from the acceleration of his then unvested equity awards would have been \$759,740, calculated by multiplying the number of then unvested shares subject to outstanding stock options and restricted stock units by the closing market price on December 31, 2011, which was \$14.70, less the aggregate amount of applicable exercise prices.
+Assuming Mr. Shaughnessy terminated his employment with us for good reason, or we terminated Mr. Shaughnessy's employment without cause, in either case outside of the CIC Period, on December 31, 2012, we would have been potentially required to pay Mr. Shaughnessy severance payments totaling \$500,000, an estimated amount of up to \$36,000 for COBRA health insurance premiums, and the value from the acceleration of twelve months (which, for any unvested full-value awards subject to performance-based vesting where the performance period has not yet ended, will be at the on-target performance level), with a waiver of any vesting cliff of more than one month's duration, of his then unvested equity awards, which would have been \$1,031,750 calculated by multiplying the number of the accelerated shares subject to outstanding stock options and restricted stock units by the December 2012 Share Value, less the aggregate amount of applicable exercise prices.